mavcunha/vim/README.md

 ### Vim Configurations

 Just a convenient way to keep my `vim` configurations available.
-You can get ideas from it if you want to.
-I encourage you to fork or create one repository to yourself it doesn't make much sense pull request it.

 Below is how I setup my configurations in different systems, read the [manual on initialization of